CharukaK/probe/docs/language-spec.md

   `probe run`**, no matter how many other files `@use` it.
-If both `users.probe` and `orders.probe` `@use "./login.probe"` in the same invocation, `login.probe` runs once; both reuse its captured `@save` results (each through its own view, per below — aliasing them differently, or not at all, doesn't force a second run).
+If both `users.probe` and `orders.probe` `@use "./login.probe"` in the same invocation, `login.probe` runs once; both reuse its captured `@save` results (each through its own view, per below; aliasing them differently, or not at all, doesn't force a second run).
 - A dependency cycle (`A` uses `B` uses `A`) is a hard error at resolution time, reported with the offending cycle path.
-This formalizes the "circular dependencies" edge case already named in the PRD (§5.3).
+This formalizes the "circular dependencies" edge case.
-- If a dependency's requests or assertions fail, every file that transitively depends on it fails too, attributed to the dependency — dependents are not run against a broken fixture.
-How this is *reported* in CLI output is a test-runner (M3) concern, not specified here.
+- If a dependency's requests or assertions fail, every file that transitively depends on it fails too, attributed to the dependency;
+  dependents are not run against a broken fixture.
+How this is *reported* in CLI output is a test-runner concern, not specified here.

 **Namespacing (`as alias`) and variable visibility:**

-Each file builds its own **view** of `{{identifier}}`-resolvable names — resolution-order tier 1 (§6) — out of two sources: its own request-blocks' `@save`s, and its `@use`d dependencies' `@save`s, combined per directive:
+Each file builds its own **view** of `{{identifier}}`-resolvable names, resolution-order tier 1 (§6), out of two sources: its own request-blocks' `@save`s, and its `@use`d dependencies' `@save`s, combined per directive:

 - **`@use "path" as alias`** (namespaced): the dependency's saved values are reachable *only* as `{{alias.name}}`, never as bare `{{name}}`.
 This is the only place in the grammar a dotted `identifier` is meaningful (§6).
-  Namespacing is local to the importing file — it doesn't rename anything inside the dependency itself, and it doesn't propagate: if that dependency has its own `@use`s, *their* names aren't re-exposed through `alias.*` unless the dependency chooses to re-export them (not a v1 concept — see §11).
+  Namespacing is local to the importing file; it doesn't rename anything inside the dependency itself, and it doesn't propagate: if that dependency has its own `@use`s, *their* names aren't re-exposed through `alias.*` unless the dependency chooses to re-export them (not a v1 concept; see §11).
-- **`@use "path"`** (unaliased, the v1-original form): the dependency's saved values flatten directly into the importing file's own flat namespace, alongside its own `@save`s — unchanged from pre-v0.3 behavior.
+- **`@use "path"`** (unaliased, the v1-original form): the dependency's saved values flatten directly into the importing file's own flat namespace, alongside its own `@save`s.
+This is unchanged from pre-v0.3 behavior.
-- **Collision rule for flattened (unaliased) names**: if two different `@use`d files — neither one a dependency of the other — would both contribute the same flat name to the same importing file's view, that's a **hard error at resolution time**, naming both source files and the conflicting identifier.
+- **Collision rule for flattened (unaliased) names**: if two different `@use`d files, neither one a dependency of the other, would both contribute the same flat name to the same importing file's view, that's a **hard error at resolution time**, naming both source files and the conflicting identifier.
 Fix it by aliasing at least one of them.
-  Rebinding is *not* an error when it happens within one dependency chain — a file's own `@save` may always override a flat name it imported (the importer's own value wins), and a later request in the same file may freely re-`@save` a name it (or its flat imports) already bound — e.g. a token-refresh request re-saving `token` after login is normal and allowed.
+  Rebinding is *not* an error when it happens within one dependency chain.
+  A file's own `@save` may always override a flat name it imported (the importer's own value wins), and a later request in the same file may freely re-`@save` a name it (or its flat imports) already bound, e.g. a token-refresh request re-saving `token` after login is normal and allowed.
-- **Alias collisions**: two `@use` lines in the same file may not declare the same `alias` — that's a syntax-adjacent error caught at resolution time (same phase as the flat-name collision above).
+- **Alias collisions**: two `@use` lines in the same file may not declare the same `alias`.
+That's a syntax-adjacent error caught at resolution time (same phase as the flat-name collision above).

 ```
-# orders.probe — same dependency imported twice, safely, via aliasing
+# orders.probe: same dependency imported twice, safely, via aliasing
 @use "./login-as-customer.probe" as customer
 @use "./login-as-admin.probe" as admin